Ahmed-abdelrahman8898/Sogoti_Aufgabe/README.md

 # Sogoti_Aufgabe
 How to run "Main"

-The framework is designed for non technical users tkinter gui
+The framework is designed for non technical users, it is a tkinter gui

 Prerequist: